dantaeyoung/terralibrary/README.md

 books are beautiful.

-*terralibrary is a magic computer for a beautiful library that doesn't need a screen.*
+*terralibrary is a magic computer for a beautiful library that doesn't need a screen to use.*

 ## how